bm16ton/linux-4.14_16ton/README.md

 	at end of /etc/NetworkManager/NetworkManager.conf

-!!!!!!!!! my version of hostapd is based on 2.3 which apparently on the GPD with Ubuntu 17.04 doesnt work when this is ENABLED, i havent debuged but this is queer

 ADDITIONS:
 	increased max txpower for the bradcom wifi to 30db MUCH HIGHER THEN THE CARD CAN HANDLE MOST LIKELY SET MAX AT BOOT!